vivaria/edisonrul.ing/docs/source/cards/d/doctor-cranium.md

 ### Card Rulings

-●Paying 800 Life Points is a cost.
+*   Paying 800 Life Points is a cost.